Macsmice/com_oauth/README.md

 CHANGELOG
 ---------

+15/09/2010
+Added FourSquare and made LinkedIn work with the new APIs.
+Now we have Twitter, LinkedIn, FourSquare

 14/09/2010
 I'm migrating the models to the new PECL OAuth extension from the previous http://github.com/abraham/twitteroauth library.
 Now only Twitter works.